Dany Sigwalt

 Circle

-I’m building Circle to help movement organizations take more control over their data, relationships, and ways of working.
+I’m building Circle with comrades to help movement organizations take more control over their data, relationships, and ways of working.

-The goal is practical: help people organize better, fundraise better, collaborate better, and win more often.
+The goal is practical: help people organize better, fundraise better, govern better, collaborate better, and steward the trust their work depends on.

-This work comes out of years of supporting organizations as they navigate growth, governance, fundraising, leadership transitions, and all the messy infrastructure that sits underneath movement work.
+It comes out of years of supporting organizations as they navigate growth, governance, fundraising, leadership transitions, and all the infrastructure that sits underneath movement work — and it’s being built collectively, by people who know that work from the inside.

 Circle is for people who: